 Naturally, software is powerless without marketers who are trained to use it to best business advantage.
 This means marketers must not only know and become fluent in analytical tools to understand market dynamics, but must also have the training in analytical marketing to apply their knowledge scientifically and thus fully leverage the technology.
 Using Analytical Models should be an iterative learning process.

 This means that your marketing team (and everyone else's) needs to do everything possible to learn to optimize market-based assets to cultivate ever-higher customer equity.
-So, when the business looks for shortterm, positive results and rapid ROI, they now expect their marketers to:
+So, when the business looks for short-term, positive results and rapid ROI, they now expect their marketers to:

-- · Accelerate and enhance cash flows - Generate cost reductions while growing revenue - Increase individual customer value streams - Establish business differentiation in the marketplace - Identify new opportunities and exploit existing ones - Identify optimal channel strategies for individual customers - Apply and master technology to drive rapid ROI - Measure and report detailed impact of marketing on the business
+- > Accelerate and enhance cash flows - > Generate cost reductions while growing revenue - > Increase individual customer value streams - > Establish business differentiation in the marketplace - > Identify new opportunities and exploit existing ones - > Identify optimal channel strategies for individual customers - > Apply and master technology to drive rapid ROI - > Measure and report detailed impact of marketing on the business millions of individual customers - and leverage the insight to produce ever more cash and earnings.
+And they do this as millions of consumers or business customers continuously evaluate and shop around, over dozens of channels.

 Marketers are already tasked with a tremendous workload: they must acquire, cultivate, grow, retain and optimize the value of the customer base using hundreds of tools, processes, and systems.
-They must try to decode the DNA of thousands or millions of individual customers - and leverage the insight to produce ever more cash and earnings.
-And they do this as millions of consumers or business customers continuously evaluate and shop around, over dozens of channels.
+They must try to decode the DNA of thousands or